EPF-MDE/tp-niziyang/data-engineering/tp-kafka-api/README.md

 What are we noticing ?
 Can we change a configuration to not read again the same data always and always ?
 Modify it inside our KafkaConsumerService.

+There are duplicate messages, we can avoid reading the same information by disabling auto-commit props.put(ConsumerConfig.ENABLE_AUTO_COMMIT_CONFIG, “false”) to avoid reading the same information.

 ##### Question 1
 * [ ] What happens if your consumer crash while processing data ?
 * What are the "at most once" / "at least once" / "exactly once" semantics ?
 [Help](https://www.conduktor.io/kafka/complete-kafka-consumer-with-java#Automatic-Offset-Committing-Strategy-1)

+At Most Once: A message may be delivered once or not at all.
+If a consumer crashes after receiving a message, but does not process the message before processing, the message will not be processed.
+This means that messages may be lost.
+At Least Once: Messages are guaranteed to be delivered at least once, but may be delivered multiple times.
+If a consumer crashes after processing a message, but before acknowledging it, Kafka will resend the message, which may result in the message being processed repeatedly.
+Exactly Once: Messages are guaranteed to be delivered and processed exactly once.
+Even if the consumer crashes or retries, Kafka and its clients ensure that each message is processed only once.

 * What should we use ?

+I think we should use at least once to prevent loss of information, because loss of information is unacceptable, but repeated processing is acceptable.

 ##### Question 2
 We have introduced a bug in our program, and we would like to replay some data.
 Can we use Kafka UI to help our consumer group?
 Should we create a new consumer group ?
 * [ ][Help](https://kafka.apache.org/documentation.html#basic_ops_consumer_group)

+With the ConsumerGroupCommand tool, we can replay the data by listing the consumer groups: $ bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --list, describing the consumer groups: $ bin/ kafka-consumer-groups.sh --bootstrap-server localhost:9092 --describe --group my-group, after which you can reset the offset by adjusting the settings.
+So should we create a new consumer group?
+He has the advantage of bypassing bugs and not affecting the state of the current consumer group.
+So we can create a new consumer group with a specific offset.

 #### Schema Registry - to have more control on our messages
 ##### Intro